Meir ibn Aldabi: Shebile Emunah

 Steinschneider (Hebr.
 Uebers. pp. 9–27) has shown Aldabi's Shebile Emunah to be a compilation from various older sources, chiefly from Gerson ben Solomon of Arles's encyclopedic work, Sha'ar ha-Shamayim, of the 13th century.
 From Gerson's work the chapter on the members of the human body (§2, chap. iii) is taken, and in part verbally.
 So are Aldabi's "Ten Questions on the Soul" (§6), interspersed with passages borrowed literally from Joseph ibn Zaddik and Hillel ben Samuel, only a modified form of the "Ten Discussions on the Soul," which Gerson himself adapted from a book on the soul, probably written by Ibn Gabirol.
 Against the charges of plagiarism raised in Brüll's Jahrb. ii.166-168, see Steinschneider, Hebr.
 Bibl.
 1876, p.
 90.

+Aldabi criticizes those who study Greek philosophy, arguing for a Jewish origin of secular philosophy and science, and that the Greeks amalgamated and introduced errors into what they ultimately learned from Jewish figures such as King Yekhanya and members of the Sanhedrin exiled from Judea.
+Aldabi also claims that Aristotle obtained and copied Solomon's works, introducing changes and errors.